IHE/ITI.Finance/input/pagecontent/index.md

-The Finance and Insurance Service (FAIS) stores, categorizes, and facilitates the administration of centralized claims and finance related data to care provision to patients.
+The Finance and Insurance Service (FAIS) stores, categorizes, and facilitates the administration of centralized claims and finance data for patient care.
 The service receives claims/financial data from Point of Service applications (including financing applications acting as a point of service interface outside of other PoS systems) and curates the management of them.